Forensic Accounting & Fraud Prevention by ICAI Certification

 - There are many Forensic Accounting Degree Courses also available with International Colleges.

-- Similarly, Chartered Accountant and CPA Institutes from different countries have their own certifications for members.
+- Similarly, Chartered Accountants and CPA Institutes from different countries have their own certifications for members.

 Based on my research I decided to pursue the course offered by: